The Prohibition Creek Access Road will create employment, training and business opportunities for Sahtu residents.

 - The proposed road will be along the alignment of the existing Mackenzie Valley Winter Road.

-- The Sahtu Secretariat Incorporated (SSI) passed a resolution on March 22, 2019 in support of pursuing the Prohibition Creek Access Road.
+- March 2019: The Sahtu Secretariat Incorporated (SSI) passed a resolution in support of pursuing the Prohibition Creek Access Road.

-- On April 10, 2019, SSI and the GNWT signed a Memorandum of Understanding that includes working together to support the advancement of local access road projects.
+- April 2019: SSI and the GNWT signed a Memorandum of Understanding that includes working together to support the advancement of local access road projects.

-- On June 12, 2020, a total of $20 million was announced for the construction of the new all-season access road from Canyon Creek Bridge to Prohibition Creek Bridge.
+- June 2020: A total of $20 million was announced for the construction of the new all-season access road from Canyon Creek Bridge to Prohibition Creek Bridge.
 Of this amount, the federal government will provide $15 million under the Investing in Canada Infrastructure Program.
 The GNWT will fund the remaining $5 million.

-- September 11, 2020, the GNWT filed the Project Description Report and regulatory applications for the Prohibition Creek Access Road.
+- September 2020: The GNWT filed the Project Description Report and regulatory applications for the Prohibition Creek Access Road.